 | Interface | Terminal | IDE |

 The difference is the entry point.
-Claude Code starts from the terminal — you give it a prompt and it takes over.
+Claude Code starts from the terminal — you give it a prompt and it takes over your entire project.
 Cursor starts from an editor — you can either let its Agent mode work autonomously, or use Tab completion to speed up your own coding.
-Cursor covers a wider surface area by combining agent + editor.

 Where Claude Code Wins